riccardopersiani/eth-fidelity-points-system/README.md

 The purpose of this project is to show a complete Ethereum DApp.

 ### :building_construction: __Architecture__

 These are 2 main components:

-__❍__ next.js: server connected to the blockchain.
+__❍__ Next: server connected to the blockchain.

-__❍__ express.js: server for authentication via oauth and for performing the PSD2 payment.
+__❍__ Express: server for authentication via oauth and for performing the PSD2 payment.

 ### :page_with_curl: __Instructions__: